marrus-sh/Kyrie/CONTRIBUTING.md

 Kyrie doesn't have any production dependencies and you shouldn't add any.
-The goal is a single, self-contained, well-documented script.
+The goal is a single, self-contained, well&hyphen;documented script.

-Kyrie is supposed to be runnable *pretty much everywhere*, and should transpile (thanks to Babel) to an ES5.1-compatible script.
+Kyrie is supposed to be runnable *pretty much everywhere*, and should transpile (thanks to Babel) to an ES5.1&hyphen;compatible script.
 Polyfill anything that wouldn't run on Firefox 4.0 / IE 9 / Safari 5.1
   after transpiling.
-Kyrie is a simple text-based engine, so this shouldn't be a problem.
+Kyrie is a simple text&hyphen;based engine, so this shouldn't be a problem.

 ##  Contributing Workflow  ##

+###  Source file changes:

-Every change, regardless of how minor, should be submitted as a PR to GitHub.
+Every change to a file in `Sources/` (*including* changes that only affect documentation), regardless of how minor, should be submitted as a PR to GitHub.
 The final commit in this PR should just be a rebuild of the files in [`Build/`](./Build/) (using `npm run prepare`).
 Don't bother committing changes to [`Build/`](./Build/) until you are